-Thanksgiving is the time of year that we taste our grief.
+Thanksgiving is the time of year we taste our grief.

 Literally.
 I mean, no one makes homemade cornbread dressing like Mom.
 But … she isn’t here anymore to make it.
 It cannot be the same …

-So, like any perfectly sentimental daughter, I always make dressing like Mom made dressing.
+So, like any perfectly sentimental daughter, I always make dressing, aka, stuffing, in just the way Mom made dressing.
 I use her recipe.
-But still there’s that missing ingredient.
+But there is still that missing ingredient.
 Mom.

 But the holiday need not be completely ruined.
 Because Thanksgiving is also the time of year that we taste the love.

-I sorted through a lot of keepsakes and belongings in my parents’ home after their deaths, but their recipes were unlike anything I cried over.
+I sorted through a lot of keepsakes and belongings as I cleaned out my parents’ home after their deaths, but their recipes do not evoke sadness as their other possessions did.

 A box of index cards, smudged with food particles, make me smile, too.
 These were Mom’s special recipes, the things she made us over and over again.